 What I did instead:

 Here's what I did instead.
 Started and ended a relationship.
 Watched all of the Sopranos.
 Read 33 books in 11 weeks.
 (Okay two a week were audiobooks, but still.)
 Moved into a new apartment.
-Gave myself an eating disorder on accident.
-(What's the one where you don't eat?)
+Got sick of my cooking.
 Rewatched Marvelous Mrs. Maisel.
 Started writing 4 new novels.
 Gave myself anxiety over thinking I had corona virus.
-Started eating junk food for the first time since sophomore year of high school.
+Started eating junk food for the first time since my sophomore year of high school.
 Learned binge watching is the only way I watch something.
 (Must.
 Find.
 Out.
 How.
 It.
 Ends!)
 Found out I sleep 4 hours a night.
 (This whole time I thought I was good at math--Thanks Sleep Cycle!)
-And wrote down my new goals like 12x, no joke--accomplishing none which is completely unlike me.
+And wrote down my new goals like 12x, no joke--accomplishing very few which is completely unlike me.
 (Okay fine, one thing I stuck to this whole time was walking 2 miles a day.
 But that was because I made it a negotiable...I think I'm onto something.)

 Which brings me to my point.
 Things are really weird right now, and you may not be your normal self.
 Which is why, for the first time in my life I am doing a tell all.
 Say what?!
 I know very unlike me, but fxck it because literally YOLO.

 I am normally very composed, and care too much what people think, that this is probably the only time I'd allow something like this to happen because 1) it's day 164 of quarantine and 2) I'm really committed to making the best of this.